 Details Enhance Interiors

-- A pair of bedside tables that match the headboard
+- A set of bedside tables in the same color scheme as the headboard.

-- a light gray carpet covered with a faux fur mink rug that matches the fur throw pillows
+- A light grey carpet with a mink rug made of artificial fur complements the fur throw cushions.

 Harmony And Unity